kokes/kb/README.md

 - Lessons learned from [a Kubernetes outage at Monzo](https://www.youtube.com/watch?v=OUYTNywPk-s).
 And it's not the only Kubernetes post mortem, there's [a whole list of them](https://github.com/hjacobs/kubernetes-failure-stories).
 - Crash early, crash often.
 [Good tips](https://medium.com/@mattklein123/crash-early-and-crash-often-for-more-reliable-software-597738dd21c5) from the author of [Envoy](https://www.envoyproxy.io/).
 - [Linear models are awesome](https://youtu.be/68ABAU_V8qI), I’m glad someone can explain that with such rigour.
 Also, I thought I had too many slides, but I just witnessed Vincent go through 145 slides in 35 minutes.

 ---
-title: "Assorted tech links #8"
-date: 2019-11-11T07:03:53+02:00
----

----

-- I love to listen to data architecture descriptions and I love it ever more when the bottom line is: we just use Postgres (usually heavily partitioned).
-There are a few podcast episodes on these, there's [Outlier](https://softwareengineeringdaily.com/2018/06/29/data-engineering-automation-with-mike-kim/), [Pex](https://softwareengineeringdaily.com/2018/06/22/video-search-with-rasty-turek/) or [Heap](https://www.dataengineeringpodcast.com/heap-with-dan-robinson-episode-36/).
-- I can highly recommend all of Kyle Kingsbury's talks.
-He built this testing suite, Jepsen, which verifies data stores and checks them for consistency guarantees, data loss, split brain, dirty reads, ...
-Oh and [this talk](https://www.youtube.com/watch?v=tRc0O9VgzB0) includes zings like “Turns out the write ahead log wasn’t write ahead.”
-If you're not fluent in this terminology, I can highly recommend [Martin Kleppmann's book](http://dataintensive.net/).
 - A great talk by the creator of Node.js.
 [What he regrets and what he’d do differently.](https://youtu.be/M3BM9TB-8yA)

 ---